kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 While the setup guide was helpful, I couldn't solve our use case with Ponder.

 Ponder created 14 intermediate tables in my BigQuery dataset (yes, 14!) to perform that simple task, and it didn't even succeed in generating a JSON file as output.
-See the screenshot below for reference:
+See the screenshot below for reference.

 ![ponder](/blogs/2023-08-11-dataframes/ponder.png)

 My overall impression is that Ponder seems like an interesting product for big data as it executes everything in a cloud data warehouse such as BigQuery.
-It seems quite early — I got a bunch of errors even when following their getting started guide.
+It seems quite early, though — I got a bunch of errors even when following the getting started guide.

 Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Dask, Spark, DuckDB, and more.